Thinking about doing some more travelling but not sure where to start? Here are some of the top things I have learnt along the way.

 Watch some vlogs

 So that’s it for part one, I really hope my planning tips help with your next trip if you are about to start planning.
 I love talking to people about this stuff so if you have any questions feel free to get in touch.
-Equally if you have any extra tips of your own I would love to hear them, I’m always open to new travel ideas and ways to improve my journeys.
+Drop me a DM on Instagram (@lovelytomeetme), I love hearing from people.

 Written with love,